odoo/documentation/social_marketing/social_marketing/social_marketing.rst

 By default, the Social application is already configured with a Facebook and Twitter developer accounts but you can use your own if necessary.
-Activate the developer mode, go to :menuselection:`Configuration --> Settings` and enter your own API keys.
+Activate the :doc:`Developer mode <../../general/developer_mode/activate>`, and enter your own API keys.

 .. image:: media/social_marketing05.png
   :align: center